‘We’ll admit them if they’re dying’: Virus outbreak pushes China’s stretched health care workers to breaking point

 After all, Chinese authorities were saying that the outbreak was “preventable and controllable.”

 Now, three weeks after Shi arrived in China, it’s clear the outbreak is not under control.
 The virus has spread to every Chinese province and region, across Asia and as far away as Europe and the United States.
-It has infected more than 7,700 people and killed at least 170.
+It has infected more than 9,800 people and killed over 200.
 Wuhan has been placed on an effective lockdown, almost entirely sealed off from the outside world.

 On Monday, preliminary results showed Shi could also be infected with the virus.

-But she is more worried for her family — for her 67-year-old father who also appears to have the virus too, and for her mother who has been uprooted to what she describes as an older, inferior hospital building, to make way for the rush of coronavirus patients.
+But she is more worried for her family — for her 67-year-old father who also appears to have the virus, and for her mother who has been uprooted to what she describes as an older, inferior hospital building, to make way for the rush of coronavirus patients.

 Shi, and others like her, have become victims of a public health care crisis.
 Over the past few days, CNN has spoken to patients, medical staff and experts who have told of delays in testing for the virus, in telling the public the true nature of the virus’ spread, and of an already overburdened health system creaking under the enormous weight of a rapidly expanding outbreak.